shoushou1106/FrostyFlammenwerferPlugin/README.md

 - [ ] Export chunk

 ## Build
+> [!WARNING]
+> The project structure is changed and I dont have time to change the screenshots, please DO NOT trust the screenshot in this document and text shall prevail.

 > [!TIP]
 > Due to Frosty have a lot of community fork, you may need to build your own version of plugin.